omahs/ssv-dkg/README.md

 6. The Initiator packs the deal bundles together and sends them back to all Operators
 7. Operators process dkg bundles and finish the DKG protocol of creating a shared key.
 After DKG process is finished each Operator has a share of the shared key which can be used for signing
 8. Each Operator signs a deposit root, using its share of the shared key, then encrypts the share with the initial RSA key and sends it to the Initiator
-9. Initiator receives all messages from Operators with signatures/encrypted shares and prepares the deposit data with a signature and save it as JSON file
+9. Initiator receives all messages from Operators with signatures/encrypted shares and prepares the deposit data with a signature and saves it as JSON file
 10. Initiator prepares a payload for SSV contract
-11. After the deposit is successful and SSV contract transaction is accepted, Operators can continue with their duties using their share of the distributes key
+11. After the deposit is successful and SSV contract transaction is accepted, Operators can continue with their duties using their share of the distributed key

 > ℹ️ NOTE: Threshold is computed automatically using 3f+1 tolerance.